monkeywoora/monkeywoora.github.io/_pages/ideas.md

 {% include base_path %}

-# These are the miscellanea of my own:
+# These are the ideas of my own:

-I
+1. Revolving Doors among Youtubers , Idols and Livestreamers

+2. End-to-End Encryption IM in IPv6 Only Environment

+3. Random Order Model 's Coloring in the